Questions about food supplements

 – Finnish Food Authority does not assess food supplements before they are introduced into the Finnish market and no advance authorisation from Finnish Food Authority is required for food supplements.

-– The pertinent operator in the food sector, i.e. the manufacturer or the importer or the company, which markets the product or for which the product is manufactured is responsible for the food supplement being safe to the consumer.
+– The food business operator, i.e. the manufacturer or the importer or the company, which markets the product or for which the product is manufactured is responsible for the food supplement being safe to the consumer.
 The operator is also responsible for withdrawing from the market a product found to be defective or suspected to have adverse effects on health, and for informing consumers about this.

 Finnish Food Authority has prepared instructions to consumers for the safe use of food supplements.
-Finnish Food Authority also recommends that persons suffering from a long-term illness, such as a cardiovascular disease, consult their doctor about the use of food supplements.
+Finnish Food Authority also recommends that persons belonging to vulnerable consumer groups, such as those suffering from a long-term illness, such as a cardiovascular disease, consult their doctor about the use of food supplements.

 Consumers can file a complaint, if necessary, to the food control authorities (health inspector) of their own municipality.

-3. A food supplement contains several herbs, vitamins and other substances.
+4. A food supplement contains several herbal extracts, vitamins and other substances.
 Is there a list of approved substances that may be used in food supplements?

 – There is no list of prohibited or approved substances, except for vitamins and minerals and their sources.
 The main rule is that the product must be safe for use as food, its ingredients shall have a history of use and the ingredients must not make the product a medicinal product.
 The operator is responsible for verifying that the product meets these requirements.